NitinReddyKamsani/CRM/README.md

 -> The dependent field shows only those values related to the controlling field, in the dependent field we can set which values should be displayed according to the controlling field.
 -> There are 2 controlling fields i) custom picklist ii) multiselect picklist

+** Uses of field dependency

+-> we can filter the dependent values based on the values we select in the controlling field using the field dependency.
+-> It enhances the accuracy while creating the record because when we select the controlling field, then in the dependent field it shows only the values that are realted to the controlling field.